DennisMat/EmailResponder/README.md

 # EmailResponder
-A app that connects to a gmail account and automatically responds to dealing with recruiter emails.
+A java app that connects to a gmail account and automatically responds to dealing with recruiter emails.

 What the app does:
 Based on keywords on incoming email it will do one or more of the following.